The 20 Best Laryngeal Nerve Damage Doctors Near Me in Durham, NC

 English

-David Witsell is an Otolaryngologist in Durham, North Carolina.
+David Witsell is a General Surgeon practicing medicine in Durham, North Carolina.
 Dr. Witsell is rated as an Experienced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-His top areas of expertise are Spasmodic Dysphonia, Vocal Cord Dysfunction, Hearing Loss, Balloon Sinuplasty, and Myringotomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Vocal Cord Dysfunction, Hearing Loss, Balloon Sinuplasty, and Myringotomy.

 Distinguished in Laryngeal Nerve Damage